asa-eve/Battery_Energy_Management_RL/README.md

 # Training results

-Participants were evaluated on several separate periods of 10 days for each of the 11 sites.
 On each period, a score was calculated with the following metric:
 ```
 score = (money_spent - money_spent_without_battery) / abs(money_spent_without_battery)
 ```